danrlu/covid_NGS_data_sample/README.md

 - With genomes of multiple samples, one can build a phylogeny tree based on the similarity and differences in their genomes.

 - There are many file types used to store phylogeny trees.
-Nextstrain use JSON files.
-These JSON files contain both structure of the tree and many useful metadata.
+Nextstrain uses a specialized JSON format.
+These JSON files contain both the structure of the tree and a lot of useful metadata.

-- Here is [what Nextstrain do with the FASTA](https://docs.nextstrain.org/projects/augur/en/stable/index.html).
-The Augur pipeline process genome data, build phylogeny trees and write its output in JSON files, which is then the input for Auspice to display the phylogeny tree.
+- Here is [what Nextstrain does with the genomes](https://docs.nextstrain.org/projects/augur/en/stable/index.html).
+In short, the Augur pipeline processes genome data, builds phylogeny trees, and write its output in JSON files, which is then the input for Auspice to display the phylogeny tree.

 - A [very simple JSON](https://github.com/czbiohub/covidtracker/raw/master/auspice/covidtracker_pawnee-examples.json) that one can drag and drop to https://auspice.us/